AlyssaDang/Data-Structures-Algorithm/README.md

                   Circular Linked-List: This can be singly linked or doubly linked.
                                         The last node's *next pointer points to HEAD and the HEAD's *previous pointer points to the TAIL.

+                  I will be using Linked-Lists and other methods to implement the following data structures.

 1. Array